 I was watching some videos on YouTube of our local trails here in Fort Wayne, Indiana when I came across this one which sort of caught my eye … probably because of the fact it was in Autumn with the leaves on the trees changing colors which is always so pretty.
 The colors certainly are not breathtaking as they are some years, but they are still pleasing to see.
 Anyway, I thought I would share it so others could enjoy it as well.
 Fort Wayne’s original trail system known as the Rivergreenway are trails built which follow along the three rivers here in Fort Wayne.
 This video features the St. Marys Pathway which follows along the St. Marys River.

 Here is a map of our current trail system.
 It is not quite up to date as there have been a few short sections added since this map was created.
 The trails are represented by the red lines.
-We presently have just over 80 miles of trails completed.
-Approximately 100 miles are planned.
+We presently have just over 100 miles of trails completed.
+And more miles are planned and slowly materializing.
 The St. Marys Pathway is the north-south trail in the middle of the map toward the bottom.